team76adobe-design/submission/README.md

 ---

 ## Ethics and Watermark
+### 1.InvisMark
+#### Pipeline Explanation
+InvisMark embeds an invisible 256-bit watermark by passing the input image through a neural encoder that adds a subtle, imperceptible residual into the pixel space.
+During training, the embedded image is routed through a robustness module that applies real-world distortions—such as JPEG compression, noise, blur, cropping, and color shifts—to ensure the watermark remains stable under common manipulations.
+A paired neural decoder is then used to reliably extract the watermark from the distorted outputs, while the loss function jointly optimizes perceptual similarity and extraction accuracy.
+This feed-forward encode–distort–decode pipeline enables high-capacity, invisible watermarking that remains intact even after aggressive editing or compression.
+#### Examples
 ## Compute Profile
 All experiments were conducted on Runpod NVIDIA RTX 4090 GPUs for inference, while Runpod NVIDIA A40 GPUs were used for training the personalized LoRA models.